 21. Sawmill Business

 If you’re looking to start a sawmill business, you’re in luck.
 An increase in housing starts in the US as the pandemic winds down is expected to boost the sawmill industry.
 A sawmill business primarily supplies lumber, boards, beams, and other wood products.
-The US sawmills and wood production industry is worth $36 billion and demand is expected to remain stable in the next five years.
+The US sawmills and wood production industry is worth $48.4 billion in 2023 and demand is expected to remain stable in the next five years.

 When starting a sawmill business, it’s important to know what type of sawmill you want before you come up with a business plan.
 Will it cater to small-scale production or run large production lines?
 Will it be a standalone mill or will it integrate with other businesses?
 Sourcing is important.
 It’s to your advantage to find a regular supplier of logs that you can process into lumber.